fastify/fastify/docs/Style-Guide.md

 Passive: The node dependencies and packages are installed by npm.

-Active:  npm install packages and node dependencies.
+Active:  npm installs packages and node dependencies.

 ## Writing Style